Matthew B. Frère

 In 1998 she was certified as an elder law specialist by the Tennessee Commission on Continuing Legal Education and Specialization.
 In 2006 she was inducted to the Council of Advanced Practitioners of the National Academy of Elder Law Attorneys (NAELA).
 With her husband, Matt, she is one of only 64 out of 4,500 elder law attorneys to be honored with this peer induction.
 In 2007 Kelly was also inducted by her peers as a Fellow to the Knoxville Bar Foundation, a program that publicly recognizes and honors attorneys who have distinguished themselves in the practice of law and in service to the Knoxville community.

-Kelly lectures frequently in the community about legal issues affecting seniors, and is a regular guest speaker for the Knoxville-Knox County Office on Aging, the East Tennessee Alzheimer’s Association and the Knoxville Bar Association.
-She is a member of the Advisory Board of the Salvation Army, and records text books for Recording for the Blind & Dyslexic.
+Kelly lectures frequently in the community about legal issues affecting seniors, and is a regular guest speaker for the Knoxville-Knox County Office on Aging, Alzheimer’s Tennessee and the Knoxville Bar Association.

 Kelly loves to geocache (www.geocache.com), and is always planning the next trip with Matt in their 31′ Airstream Classic trailer.